-1. Light Roast Coffee Has More Caffeine
+1. A Light Coffee Roast Has More Caffeine.

 That’s right!
 Light roast coffee has more caffeine.
 It’s not a typo.
 Most people think the lighter color and flavor means less caffeine, but that’s not the case.
 The longer a coffee is roasted to create a rich, robust flavor, the less caffeine it maintains.
 When coffee is dark roasted, the bean cracks twice, leaving it lighter and less dense.
 Light roasted coffee beans maintain more density and naturally occurring caffeine.

-2. Light Roast Coffee is More Complex
+2. A Light Coffee Roast is More Complex.

 When coffee beans are roasted at a lower temperature for a shorter time, the coffee keeps more acidity and intense flavor that represents its country of origin.
 On the other hand, a darker roasted coffee boasts the roast profile rather than the true flavor of the bean.
 A dark roast coffee’s flavor is indicative of the roaster’s ability to create a sweet, decadent taste with a less complex flavor profile.

 3. Strong Coffee is Created During Brewing Not During The Coffee Roast.

 Contrary to popular belief, coffee strength is determined by the ratio of coffee grinds to water during the brewing process, NOT during the roasting of the coffee.
 The person behind the coffee pot has the final say in whether the coffee will be strong or weak.
 It has absolutely nothing to do with the roasting of the coffee beans.
 Just because a dark roasted coffee may taste bitter, doesn’t mean it’s stronger.

 4. Espresso Isn’t a Coffee Roast or Variety of Coffee Bean.